php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-fluent-str-rtrim"></a>
 #### `rtrim` {.collection-method}

-The `rtrim` method trims the right side of the given string:
+The `rtrim` method right trims the given string:

     use Illuminate\Support\Str;